Medical examiner: Jayland Walker was shot dozens of times

 The June 27 pursuit began when officers tried to pull him over for equipment violations.
 Authorities say Walker fired a gunshot from his car 40 seconds into the chase.

+Kohler said that no illegal drugs or alcohol were detected in Walker.

-The medical examiner's findings confirm the fact that Walker, unarmed and with no drugs or alcohol in his system, “came to a brutal, senseless death,” said Ken Abbarno, a lawyer representing Walker's family.
+The medical examiner’s findings confirm that Walker, unarmed and with no drugs or alcohol in his system, “came to a brutal, senseless death,” said Ken Abbarno, a lawyer representing Walker’s family.

 A message seeking comment on the autopsy findings was sent Friday to a spokesperson for the police department.